How to find your Irish Ancestors online and discover your roots in Ireland

 4. Irish Census Records

-Both the 1901 and 1911 Census of Ireland are available to search FREE online.
+The Census of Ireland 1901 and 1911 are available to search FREE online.
 The Public Records Office fire of 1922 was a catastrophic event in terms of 19th-century Irish genealogy research.
 While not all records went up in flames, most of the Irish Census returns for 1821, 1831, 1841, and 1851 were lost (save for a few fragments and the Census Search Forms 1841-51) held at the National Archives of Ireland.
 No census was taken in 1921 (because of the War of Independence).
 The Census of 1926 is not due for official release until 2027 (to join the campaign for early release, see the petition here).